kinnala/scikit-fem/README.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) with respect to documented and/or tested features.

+### Unreleased

+- Added: `solver_iter_cg`, a simple pure Python conjugate gradient solver for environments that do not have sparse solver libraries
+- Fixed: Assembly now works inside Pyodide

 ### [6.0.0] - 2022-03-15

 - Changed: `DiscreteField` is now a subclass of `ndarray` instead of